scipopt/gcg/doc/resources/devs/detection/detectors/detectors.md

 - @subpage det-mastersetpack
 - @subpage det-mastersetpart
 - @subpage det-neighborhoodmaster

+Detectors used for detection algorithmics:
+- @subpage det-compgreedily
 - @subpage det-postprocess

+Detectors that will be removed after the refactoring or are already removed:
+- @subpage det-staircase
+- @subpage det-colors
+- @subpage det-cutpacking
+- @subpage det-connected
 - @subpage det-random

-- @subpage det-staircase_lsp
-- @subpage det-staircase
+Detectors that will be removed:
-- @subpage det-stairheur
+- @subpage det-constype
-- @subpage det-varclass
+- @subpage det-consname